Stromectol

 To comply with Canadian International Pharmacy Association regulations you are permitted to order a 3-month supply or the closest package size available based on your personal prescription. read more

-Ivermectin Topical Information
+Ivermectin Information

-Ivermectin Topical (eye ver mek' tin) Sklice®
+Ivermectin (eye ver mek' tin) Stromectol®

 Before using ivermectin lotion, tell your doctor and pharmacist if you are allergic to ivermectin, any other medications, or any of the ingredients in ivermectin lotion.
 Ask your pharmacist for a list of the ingredients. tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take. tell your doctor if you have or have ever had any skin conditions or sensitivities or any other medical conditions. tell your doctor if you are or possibly could be pregnant, plan to become pregnant, or are breast-feeding.